 After three months in the Dodola police station, he was transferred to the large prison located on the outskirts of Dodola, called the Genale Prison.
 Here he was incarcerated for over three years.
 Even though the prison was crowded, Tadele was allowed the freedom to share his faith with Muslims and many non-believers.
 He became the prison literacy teacher.
 Through the help of the national Mekane Yesus Church his family received assistance.
 Two of his sons were sent to the Mekane Yesus Hostel in Yirga Alem where they attended high school.

 In 1986 Tadele was finally released from prison and returned to his previous position of teaching in the Dodola Bible School and serving in the local Mekane Yesus Church, which he did for a number of years.
 In 1994 he and his wife were transferred to teach in the Bansa District Bible School that served over 200 local churches.
 Here he had the opportunity to advance the cause of Sunday Schools.
 His axiom was, “If we teach the children well, we can greatly influence tomorrow’s world.”
 He was influential in training many Sunday School teachers.
 He also organized conferences for the younger generation and promoted drama and choirs.
 In 2003, Tadele and his wife took up residence in retirement in Hawassa, the capital of the Southern Nations Region, after a resilient comeback from prison incarceration.

 E. Paul Balisky

-This article, received in 2014, was written by Dr. E. Paul Balisky, a former lecturer at the Ethiopian Graduate School of Theology, a DACB participating member.
+This article, received in 2014, updated in 2018, was written by Dr. E. Paul Balisky, a former lecturer at the Ethiopian Graduate School of Theology, a DACB participating member.
 Paul and his wife Lila now reside in Grande Prairie, Alberta, Canada.